MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/govern.md

 AI risk assessment identifies and addresses potential risks introduced by AI technologies.
 This process builds trust in AI systems and reduces unintended consequences.
 Addressing organizational risks ensures that AI deployments align with the organization's values, risk tolerance, and operational goals.

 - *Understand the AI workloads.* To mitigate AI risks, you must understand your AI workloads.
 By clarifying the scope and purpose of each AI workload, you can map associated risks.
-This should include any assumptions and limitations related to the AI workload.
+This clarification should include any assumptions and limitations related to the AI workload.

 - *Use Responsible AI principles to identify risks.* These principles provide a framework for assessing AI risks.
-Use the table below to identify and mitigate risks through a structured assessment of AI principles, such as privacy, security, reliability, fairness, inclusiveness, transparency, and accountability.
+Use the following table to identify and mitigate risks through a structured assessment of AI principles.

     | Responsible AI principle | Definition | Risk assessment question |
     |--------------------------|------------|--------------------------|